qrush/qrush.github.com/2012/index.markdown

 Thanks to my parents and grandparents, who now we can live close enough to see again on a regular basis.
 Yes, I'll try to clean out my old room in 2013.
 Thanks to my brother for letting me win at least one Super Smash Bros game this year.

-Thanks to my mother-in-law, and my brother and sisters-in-law for putting up with years of me being tangled to my computer and for playing along when I teach them new games.
+Thanks to my mother-in-law, and my brother and sisters-in-law for putting up with years of me being tangled to my computer and for always being welcoming into your family.

 ## — — —